Rare Hochst “La Baigneuse” porcelain figure, Melchior c. 1775

 Historical and Artistic Relevance

-This figure of La Baigneuse illustrates Melchior’s mature style—refined, expressive, and technically exceptional.
-His works at Höchst marked a turning point in the artistic language of porcelain sculpture, setting the foundation for German neoclassicism.
-Rare signed examples like this are increasingly difficult to find and highly valued in the international market.
+The figure of La Baigneuse reflects Melchior’s mature and characteristic style—refined, expressive, and technically exceptional.
+His works at Höchst marked a turning point in the artistic language of porcelain sculpture, setting the foundation for German Neoclassicism.